-Look, no one likes to miss their goals.
+Look: No one likes to miss their goals.
 No one.
-But there are some of us that miss our goals and move on to the next one, and there are some of us who miss our goals and spend a lot of time focused on that failure.
+But there are some of us who miss our goals and move on to the next one, and there are some of us who miss our goals and spend a lot of time focused on that failure.

 And it’s probably no surprise that most of us fall in that second group.

 When we don’t hit our goals or don’t manage to do what we’d planned to do, most people spend a lot of time in varying cycles of disappointment, guilt, and defeatism.

 But just because it’s natural doesn’t mean it’s optimal.

 Shifting Your Mindset Around Setbacks

 How you view setbacks says more about you than it does about the actual outcome.
 Let’s say a copywriter was working very hard to hit their first $10,000 month.
 The end of the month rolls around and they’ve managed to hit $9,500.